amirrajan/ColorGolfMobile/tutorial/00-rubymotion-primer.md

 }, completion: nil)
 ```

-Congratulations!
-You can now read and translate ObjectiveC to Ruby.

 ### Categories vs Mixins ###

 To extend a sealed/third party classes, ObjectiveC has the concept of